AntibodyEngineers/2024-Antibodies-and-AI/getting-started.md

 # Configure the instance
 ## Add Users
 1. Log in via the exouser account - SSH ID and password are on the instance page.
 Launching the web shell is another option.
 Exouser is immediately logged in.
 2. Use the sudo adduser commands (see: [How to Create Users in Linux Using the useradd Command](https://linuxize.com/post/how-to-create-users-in-linux-using-the-useradd-command)) to add the admin user.
-Log in as 'exouser' (name, password are on the configuration parameters page).
 Start by setting the default shell for users:
    ```
    sudo useradd -D -s /usr/bin/bash
    ```
-   Then:
+   Then, add the first user:
    ```
    sudo useradd -m username
    sudo passwd username # enter a password